Key options for postgraduate business studies are an MBA, master’s degree and graduate certificate.

-A Master of Business Administration is a versatile degree that’s suitable for anyone in management.
-But you may want to do a different kind of masters to build professional skills.
-Graduate certificate courses are also available to study a smaller selection of subjects.
-Let’s further explore the differences between courses.
+An MBA is a versatile degree that’s suitable for anyone in management.
+However, you may wish to do a different kind of master’s to build professional skills.
+Graduate certificates are also available to study a smaller selection of subjects.
+Let’s further explore the differences between the courses.

 Master of Business Administration

-For good reason, the Master of Business Administration (MBA) is one of the most popular – perhaps the most popular in terms of enrolments – masters degrees in Australia, the United States and globally.
+For good reason, the Master of Business Administration (MBA) is one of the most popular – perhaps the most popular in terms of enrolments – master’s degrees in Australia, the United States and globally.

 Receiving an MBA gives you a clear competitive edge in the corporate world.
 The famous degree shows you have the ambition and knowledge needed for senior roles.